-The FY2022 State Homeland Security Program (SHSP) and the State Law Enforcement Terrorism Prevention Program (SLETPP) are the two-core homeland security grant programs in New York State.
+The FY2023 State Homeland Security Program (SHSP) and the State Law Enforcement Terrorism Prevention Program (SLETPP) are the two-core homeland security grant programs in New York State.
 Every county in the State, along with the City of New York, receives funding under these programs.
 The SHSP and SLETPP are designed to build and sustain critical homeland security capabilities across the State.

 The Federal Emergency Management Agency (FEMA) and the NYS Division of Homeland Security and Emergency Services (DHSES) identify key programmatic priorities for the SHSP and SLETPP grants.
-The areas of domestic violent extremism and cyber security are of particular concern as the preeminent threat to our homeland.
-This funding cycle, FEMA has continued four (4) of the five (5) National Priorities from the FY2021 SHSP/SLETPP cycle as well as added a new National Priority of Election Security and Community Preparedness and Resilience.
-There are a minimum of three (3) percent spending requirements in the areas of Intelligence and Information Sharing, Protection at Soft Targets/Crowded places, Combating Domestic Violent Extremism as well as the new Community Preparedness and Resilience national priority areas (which would total 12% of your overall award amount).
-That said, you must meet a minimum of 30% of your overall award amount within these six (6) outlined priority areas but you will have the flexibility of determining which of those national priorities you want to assign your remaining 18%.
+The areas of domestic violent extremism and cybersecurity are of particular concern as the preeminent threat to our homeland.
+This funding cycle, FEMA has continued with the six (6) National Priorities from the FY2022 SHSP/SLETPP cycle.
+There is a minimum of three (3) percent spending requirement in the areas of Enhancing Information and Intelligence Sharing and Analysis, Enhancing the Protection of Soft Targets/Crowded Places, Combating Domestic Violent Extremism, Enhancing Community Preparedness and Resilience and Enhancing Election Security (which would total 15% of your overall award amount).
+The Enhancing Cybersecurity national priority area has no minimum spend for the FY2023 cycle.
+That said, you must meet a minimum of 30% of your overall award amount within these six (6) outlined priority areas but you will have the flexibility of determining which of those national priorities you want to assign your remaining 15%.
 This change will require a re-alignment of some of your projects to ensure that the spending goals are met.